Vector processor: Description

-In general terms, CPUs are able to manipulate one or two pieces of data at a time.
-For instance, most CPUs have an instruction that essentially says "add A to B and put the result in C".
-The data for A, B and C could be—in theory at least—encoded directly into the instruction.
+Computers are able to manipulate one or more pieces of data at a time, by following machine code with predefined meanings (an instruction set).
+An instruction for addition may, for example, perform what's essentially "add A to B and put the result in C".
+The data for A, B and C could be—in theory, at least—encoded directly into the instruction.
 However, in efficient implementation things are rarely that simple.
 The data is rarely sent in raw form, and is instead "pointed to" by passing in an address to a memory location that holds the data.
 Decoding this address and getting the data out of the memory takes some time, during which the CPU traditionally would sit idle waiting for the requested data to show up.
 As CPU speeds have increased, this memory latency has historically become a large impediment to performance; see Random-access memory.

-In order to reduce the amount of time consumed by these steps, most modern CPUs use a technique known as instruction pipelining in which the instructions pass through several sub-units in turn.
+To reduce the amount of time consumed by these steps, most modern CPUs use a technique known as instruction pipelining in which the instructions pass through several sub-units in turn.
 The first sub-unit reads the address and decodes it, the next "fetches" the values at those addresses, and the next does the math itself.
 With pipelining the "trick" is to start decoding the next instruction even before the first has left the CPU, in the fashion of an assembly line, so the address decoder is constantly in use.
 Any particular instruction takes the same amount of time to complete, a time known as the latency, but the CPU can process an entire batch of operations, in an overlapping fashion, much faster and more efficiently than if it did so one at a time.

 Vector processors take this concept one step further.
 Instead of pipelining just the instructions, they also pipeline the data itself.
 The processor is fed instructions that say not just to add A to B, but to add all of the numbers "from here to here" to all of the numbers "from there to there".
 Instead of constantly having to decode instructions and then fetch the data needed to complete them, the processor reads a single instruction from memory, and it is simply implied in the definition of the instruction itself that the instruction will operate again on another item of data, at an address one increment larger than the last.
 This significantly maximises instruction effectiveness.

 To illustrate what a difference this can make, consider the simple task of adding two groups of 10 numbers together.
 In a normal programming language one would write a "loop" that picked up each of the pairs of numbers in turn, and then added them.
 To the CPU, this would look something like this: